Skip to main content

 These are some of the many ways decisions to deploy robots in construction can give people impressive outcomes that make them eager to keep embracing technology.
 As more research occurs about feasible ways to utilize these machines, you’ll see them more frequently on worksites.

 Emily Newton is the Editor-in-Chief of Revolutionized Magazine.
-She has over six years experience writing articles for the tech and industrial sectors.
+She has over eight years experience writing articles for the tech and industrial sectors.
 Subscribe to the Revolutionized newsletter for more content from Emily at https://revolutionized.com/subscribe/